-- I. AOI (30 marks) Identify, investigate & outline design possibilities: Identifying and investigating design possibilities.
+- 1. AOI (30 marks) Identify, investigate & outline design possibilities: Identifying and investigating design possibilities.
 Producing a design brief and specification - 2.
 A02 (50 marks) Design & make prototypes that are fit for purpose.
 Development of design proposal(s).
 Development of design prototype(s) - 3.
 A03 (20 marks) Analyse & evaluate.
 Analysing and evaluating.

-The portfolios are internally assessed and externally moderated.
+Portfolios are internally assessed and externally moderated.